Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

 </script>

-In fact the actual code used for the above map has a few more lines of code, but the snippet shown works as a stand-alone map.
+In fact the actual code used for the above map has a few more lines of code, to add the point, the blog and the triangle.
+But the snippet shown still works as a stand-alone map.
 The example can be found [here](http://leafletjs.com/examples/quick-start.html).

 ## Conclusion